nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 * test results that are received as documents or images
 * making available any test requests
 * providing the original test report document as it was provided to the practice
-* any other numeric results that do not form part of an EDIFACT message (blood pressure
+* any other numeric results that do not form part of an EDIFACT message (blood pressure, height, weight)

 These may be addressed in future versions or within different areas of GP Connect - for example, manually entered results will be dealt with when we curate the uncategorised data in GP systems contained in the journal or care history areas.